vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

 Python has a special kind of thread: "daemon" threads.
-The difference with regular threads is that Python doesn't wait until daemon threads complete at exit, whereas it blocks until all regular ("non-daemon") threads complete.
+The difference with regular threads is that Python doesn't wait until daemon threads complete at exit, whereas it waits until all regular ("non-daemon") threads complete.
 Example::

     import threading, time